 How ServiceNow Supervisors and Group Managers are synced

 ServiceNow supervisors are synced to xMatters with the Person Supervisor role, if they don't already have it.

 For a user's supervisors, the process is additive – if a user has a supervisor in xMatters that they don't have in ServiceNow, when the batch data load or synchronization happens, the xMatters supervisor remains in place (in addition to any supervisor included in the sync from ServiceNow).

 ServiceNow group managers are synced to xMatters with the Group Supervisor role, if they don't already have it.

 You can choose to sync group managers from ServiceNow even if they don't have the xMatters sync role (x_xma_xmatter.xmatters).
 To use this feature, select the Always Sync Group Managers option on the xMatters Configuration – Data Sync page.

 The batch data load processes all users, groups, and group members in ServiceNow and attempts to update them in xMatters.
 If the user or group does not exist in xMatters, it is added; if the user or group already exists in xMatters, it is updated.
 A user or group that exists in xMatters but not in ServiceNow is not modified by the batch process; updates to these items are handled by the user and group synchronization process based on individual changes only after the initial data load is complete.

 NOTE: To prevent groups from attempting to add users that do not yet exist in xMatters, always run Batch Load Users before Batch Load Groups.

 To initiate a batch data load:

-- In the ServiceNow Navigator, under the Integration – xMatters heading, click Batch Load Users.
+- In ServiceNow, under the Integration – xMatters heading, click Batch Load Users.